GenericMappingTools/gmt/doc_modern/rst/source/gallery/users_contrib_symbols/Cetacea.rst

 -----------------------

 Before to start, think in the type of map you want to obtain and prepare your data.
-If you want to create a 2D map (most common situation) you need :doc:`psxy </psxy>`, if you want a 3D map you should use :doc:`plot3d </plot3d>` instead.
+If you want to create a 2D map (most common situation) you need :doc:`plot </plot>`, if you want a 3D map you should use :doc:`plot3d </plot3d>` instead.
 Think also in how many different symbols you want to show in each individual map.
 You should have at least a different .xy file for each species that you want to show.
 You could want also to show separately males and females